 The original 1888 volume on Los Angeles shows the locations of the Pony Livery Stables, the Panorama of the Battle of Gettysburg, the Philadelphia brewery, the Home Ice company, the Los Angeles Electric Light Company and the Atlas Feed Mill.
 It may seem hard to imagine the Los Angeles of dusty roads and hoofbeats but here it is frozen in time on the Sanborn sheets.
 The city of the angels was small and diversified with cracker Companies, flour mills, wineries, stock brokerages and baseball fields all rubbing shoulders in the Sanborn's domain.

-Unfamiliar streets criss-cross the metro area: for example Fort street, New High, Rock, Walters, Teed , Sainseven and others now faded from memory.
+Unfamiliar streets criss-cross the metro area: for example Fort street, New High, Rock, Walters, Teed, Sainseven and others now faded from memory.
 Churches, hotels, orphan asylums, old Chinatown and even U.S.C. are identified on the original Sanborn as is Angelino Heights, the very first suburb.

 Central Library owns the collection of Sanborn Fire Insurance Atlases in the Library of Congress on microfilm which extends up and down the entire state of California giving us views of everything from old gold camps to our home towns in the 1950s.
-Not all time frames are included on the film but in an optimal example of coverage in downtown Los Angeles we can see the old burg in 1888, 1894, 1906, 1929, 1950, 1960, 1960, 1962, 1963, 1967 and 1970.
+Not all time frames are included in the film but in an optimal example of coverage in downtown Los Angeles, we can see the old burg in 1888, 1894, 1906, 1929, 1950, 1960, 1960, 1962, 1963, 1967 and 1970.
 Although Sanborn atlases do not identify owners of homes or businesses they do name most public buildings, show all structures on the lots and present streets in exact dimensions.

-At Central library, patrons can view Sanborn atlases on microfilm or use the on-line Sanborn atlas resource or be referred to Sanborn's parent company EDR for reproductions..
-In the History Department, Sanborn Atlases, historic photographs , city directories and citations from the California Subject Index can help patrons unlock the secret treasures of Los Angeles neighborhoods and bring back to life a time gone by.
+At Central library, patrons can view Sanborn atlases on microfilm or use the online Sanborn atlas resource or be referred to Sanborn's parent company EDR for reproductions.
+In the History Department, Sanborn Atlases, historic photographs, city directories and citations from the California Subject Index can help patrons unlock the secret treasures of Los Angeles neighborhoods and bring back to life a time gone by.